joexu22/llama2-finetune/Memo.md

 “changing the way it gathers and uses data, reacts to information, makes operating decisions, and executes operating tasks.”

-“AI for strategy and leadership”

----

-business model - creates and captures value operating model - delivers value

----

 How to be a competitive company in the age of AI. landscape of business + nature of companies

-Memo, short for something to be remembered.

 How is this more important than anything else that needs to be remembered.